MFStapert/mfstapertdotdev/_resume/6topicus.md

   - Transforming technical goals into intermediates and work items
 ---

-Responsible for making technical and maintaining a technical roadmap it prioritising with project leads.
+Resonsible for making and maintaining a technical roadmap, prioritising it with project leads.